Practice Questions and Answers for The Scarlet Letter

-Get answers to the questions below and many others with this downloadable/printable pdf file that allows you to access your knowledge of The Scarlet Letter without sneaking a peak at your phone.
-It includes chapter summaries, character descriptions, important quotes, symbol analysis, an overview of American Romanticism and a bonus analysis of Hawthorne's short story, "Rapaccini's Daughter."
-Buy it.
-It's only $1.
-Find more like it at Study Guide Central.
+This downloadable/printable Scarlet Letter Study Guide allows you to simply download, print and stick this study guide in your binder, so you can bring all your knowledge of The Scarlet Letter with you to class.
+It includes chapter summaries, character descriptions, important quotes, symbol analysis, an overview of American Romanticism and a bonus analysis of Hawthorne's short story, "Rapaccini's Daughter.
+It's only $2.50.

 1. How does the scarlet letter change in the novel?

 - Answer: At first it means adultery.
 Then it means able.
 Its meaning then becomes indefinite.
 It is eventually looked on as a symbol of strength.
 The townspeople regard it as an object of scorn.
 Hester regards it as a constant reminder of her sin.
 Outsiders see it as a novelty and some Native Americans presume it's a distinguishing mark for someone of status.
 Pearl, in addition, is considered the embodiment of the letter, a constant agitator to Hester initially, and in the conclusion her benefactress who sends her gifts.
 In chapter 23, The Revelation of The Scarlet Letter, the Scarlet Letter becomes the mark on Dimmesdale's chest.

 - Answer: As the novel begins, Hester is scared and an object of public scorn.
 The letter along with her daughter help her bridle her passions and emotions to the point where she becomes hardened.
 Hester's two reminders help her develop strength of character.
 She performs numerous acts of charity, but does so in isolation, receiving condemnation from the very souls she helps.

 1. Identify and explain two symbols in The Scarlet Letter.